velvia/simd-lookup/BITPACKING_ANALYSIS.md

 ## Conclusion

-Based on your performance numbers (3-4x dual vocab slowdown despite only 20% second lookups), **cache thrashing is almost certainly the bottleneck**.
+Based on your performance numbers (3-4x dual table slowdown despite only 20% second lookups), **cache thrashing is almost certainly the bottleneck**.
 Bit-packing should provide a significant speedup by bringing both tables into L3 cache.

 The 5x extraction overhead is worth paying if it eliminates constant RAM access, which is 10x slower than L3.

-**Expected outcome**: 2-3x speedup for dual vocabulary lookups.
+**Expected outcome**: 2-3x speedup for dual table lookups.